 Price: VND 50,000

-Among the great number of noodles in Vietnam, bun rieu is the hidden treasure.
-It is cooked from a complex mixture of crab pasted, pieces of tofu, shellfish, and tomatoes, which add such special, slightly sour kick to the broth.
-Bun rieu across Vietnam may come with different ingredients, but their taste is still similar.
-Bun rieu is usually enjoyed with some vegetables and mam tom - the stinky but delicious paste, and a squeeze of lime juice to keep a balance and give the soup the signature citrusy taste.
+Among the significant number of noodles in Vietnam, bun rieu is the hidden treasure.
+It is cooked from a complex mixture of crab pasted, pieces of tofu, shellfish, and tomatoes, which add a unique, slightly sour kick to the broth.
+Bun rieu across Vietnam may have different ingredients, but their taste is still similar.
+It is usually enjoyed with some vegetables and mam tom – the stinky but delicious paste, and a squeeze of lime juice to keep a balance and give the soup the signature citrusy taste.

 Location: 4 Phan Boi Chau Street, Ben Thanh Ward, District 1